 The statement of net position reports a separate financial statement element called deferred inflows of resources.
 This financial statement element represents an acquisition of net position that applies to a future period and so will not be recognized as an inflow of resources (revenue) until that time.
-The Council reports deferred inflows of resources related to gains on bond refundings, pensions, and OPEB on the statement of net position.
+The Council reports deferred inflows of resources related to certain pension amounts and certain OPEB amounts on the statement of net position.